alpargur/lighting-network/README.md

 Lighting Network for Audiovisual System

 ## About The Project
-This project is MIDI-based real-time audiovisual system for live-shows and installations. <br>
+This project is a MIDI-based real-time audiovisual system for live-shows and installations. <br>
 It's done as a part of Advanced Multimedia Communications course offered at [Cologne University of Applied Sciences](https://www.th-koeln.de/studium/technische-informatik-master_1197.php) by Prof. Dr. Andreas Grebe in Fall Semester 2023/24.

 ## System Architecture
-> ‼️ Attention ‼️
+> 💡 Attention
 >
 > Unlike many LED controlling systems.
-Lighting-Network is built on wireless connection.
+Lighting-Network is built on the wireless network connection.

 - The setup's heart is the master node.
 It containes the components to generate sound (DAW) and transmit MIDI signals (publisher).
 Broker's machine is trivial.
 - MIDI note transmission is based on Message Queuing Telemetry Transport (MQTT).
 A subscriber on the controller receives the MIDIs and use the data to control the lighting.